emptymalei/research-notes/docs/_build/html/_sources/index.rst.txt

 This project is part of `NeuPhysics <http://neutrino.xyz>`_ .
 Just click the link already and see what's going on.

 Notes of some research is hosted on bitbucket as private repository `here <https://bitbucket.org/neuphysics/neutrino-reseaching>`_ .
-Login to view the most current research if you have access to it.
+Login to view the up to date research if you have access to it.